Vitaly Napadow: Biography

-Napadow was born in Kharkov, Ukraine in 1971 and immigrated to the Baltimore area in the United States as a refugee in 1978.
+Napadow was born in Kharkiv, Ukraine in 1971 and immigrated to the Baltimore area in the United States as a refugee in 1978.
 He graduated with a bachelors of science degree in mechanical engineering from Cornell University in 1996, and worked as an intern at the Johnson Space Center, in Clear Lake, TX.
 He received his master's degree in acupuncture from the New England School of Acupuncture in 2002 and his Ph.D. in biomedical engineering from the Harvard–MIT Program of Health Sciences and Technology in 2001.
 He joined the faculty of Harvard Medical School in 2004 as an instructor in radiology, where he became an assistant professor of anesthesiology in 2010, an associate professor of radiology in 2014 and a full professor in 2021.
 In 2021, he also joined Spaulding Rehabilitation Hospital as their Director for Pain Research and serves on the board of the United States Association for the Study of Pain.
 He has published more than 200 papers in peer-reviewed journals.
 In 2020 Napadow and his hyperscanning research was featured in a special issue on Pain in the National Geographic.